Search the Herefordshire and Worcestershire Health and Care NHS Trust website

 Herefordshire and Worcestershire Health and Care NHS Trust Privacy Notice

 Herefordshire and Worcestershire Health and Care NHS Trust is required to comply with the laws and regulations that apply to protecting your data and how it is used.
-They are the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.
+These are the UK General Data Protection Regulation (UK GDPR) and the Data Protection Act 2018.

-This privacy notice tells you what to expect us to do with your personal information when you contact us or use our services.
+This privacy notice tells you how the trust uses your personal information when you contact us or use our services.

 Our contact details